Location: Equatorial Guinea

 - If you reside in the Kie-Ntem province and/or are subject to the quarantine, alert the U.S. Embassy and follow instructions given by WHO and MINSABS officials.

-- Do not attempt to cross Equatorial Guinea’s land borders with Cameroon or Gabon.
+- Do not attempt to cross the land border between Equatorial Guinea and Cameroon.

 - Monitor news programs and websites to stay abreast of new health announcements from the government.